 In this post, we cover everything you need to know about Extra Magic Hour at Disney California Adventure.
 This includes what this offerings is, who can access it, what rides are available, and our strategies for getting the most out of it.

-If you’ve already read our Extra Magic Hour & Magic Morning at Disneyland post, much of this post will be redundant, so feel free to use the contents below to jump to the section you’re interested in.
 We also recommend reading our trip reports to get a sense of how our strategies worked at our most recent visit (admittedly, we don’t do EMH at Disney California Adventure on many trips).

 Extra Magic Hour and Magic Morning Introduction